What Should I Upgrade on My Gaming PC?

 Freezing graphics, lags, or screen tearing is an indication of an upgrade of your graphics card.
 If your computer isn’t mainly built for gaming, then it’s highly likely that your PC is equipped with a low-end graphics card.
 A simple upgrade in this regard can drastically improve your gaming performance.

 Updating your processor, i.e., your CPU can rejuvenate the efficiency of your computer.
 Initially, you need to make sure that the motherboard and memory stored in your PC are compatible with the new processor.
 Or else, you’ll have to upgrade everything at once.
 Also, monitor the current cooling system and check whether it will accommodate the newly added processor.
 While making this update, it is essential to determine if it will be useful for your computer.
-To certify, you can use an abundance of third-party benchmark tests which will indicate if your CPU is underpowered or not.
+To certify, you can use an abundance of third-party benchmark tests that will indicate if your CPU is underpowered or not.

 You can also boost your gaming PC by upgrading the peripherals.
 A newer PC in this regard can significantly improve the visibility in games.
 Changing your gaming mouse and keyboard can also play a massive part in enhancing your gaming experience.
-Upgrading to a gaming-mouse or keyboard from a regular one can make a huge difference alone.
+Upgrading to a gaming mouse or keyboard from a regular one can make a huge difference alone.

 Upgrading your PC’s components might seem to be a difficult task, but all it takes is a little technical knowledge.
 You need to know what you are aiming for and what works for your PC.
 The compatibility in both can make this choice pretty easy.
 On the other hand, the boost in speed and responsiveness are two main factors that get better after an upgrade.
 And that leads to an optimal gaming experience.
 So this concludes the topic for What Should I Upgrade on My Gaming PC.